-Fabric means all the physical material of the place.
+Fabric means all the physical material of the place including elements, fixtures, contents and objects.

 Conservation means all the processes of looking after a place so as to retain its cultural significance.
-It includes maintenance and may, according to circumstance, include preservation, restoration and adaptation and will be commonly a combination of more than one of these.

-Maintenance means the continuous protective care of the fabric, contents and setting of a place, and is distinguished from repair.
-Repair involves restoration or reconstruction and should be retreated accordingly.
+Maintenance means the continuous protective care of a place and its setting.

+Maintenance is to be distinguished from repair which involves restoration or reconstruction.

-Preservation means maintaining the fabric of a place in its existing state and retarding deterioration.
+Preservation means maintaining a place in its existing state and retarding deterioration.

-Restoration means returning the existing fabric of a place to a known earlier state by removing accretions or by reassembling existing components without the introduction of new material.
+Restoration means returning a place to a known earlier state by removing accretions or by reassembling existing elements without the introduction of new material.